voschezang/coding-handbook/management-principles.md

 Hence, a *bottleneck* can be defined as: any resource that has capacity ≤ than the demand placed upon it.

+- Based on this definition, optimizing non-bottleneck components doesn't improve the efficiency of the system.
+- Before optimizing a specific component it should be taken into account whether the component is likely to be a bottleneck.

 The first step is to [find and study](https://en.wikipedia.org/wiki/PDCA) bottlenecks.
 Then resolve them.
 If this is not possible, either:

 - Improve their efficiency and reduce their variance.
 - Ensure that the resource is used for the right job.

 In the same spirit, it can be concluded that any idle time of non-bottleneck resources is perfectly fine.
 This can even be preferable over over-production (which will increase inventory).